 We all know how easy it is to put the TV on for your child after school.
 They’ve had a long day, and so have you.
 While you’re doing the chores, they’re quiet and all is well.
 They might even do their homework while watching.
 Convenient, yes.
 Good for them?
 Not at all.

 To save time, parents will also try and do everything.
 From the cooking (it always takes longer when kids help) to the chores, and even the homework.
 Children become accustomed to their problems being solved.

 That’s if parents are even able to be there after school.
-Daycare costs are rising and kids are often coming home alone.
-We all know that it’s more likely the Xbox than the homework that will take priority here.
+Daycare costs are rising , and kids are often coming home alone.
+We all know that it’s more likely the Xbox will be the priority rather than the homework.

 The disadvantages to day school don’t end there.
-Massive student numbers make personalized attention difficult.
+Massive student numbers makes personalized attention difficult.
 Limited school hours mean less time to properly impart information.

 There is, of course, an alternative.